 In 2006, Widad met the Manager of Amnesty’s Control Arms Campaign, Mr. Mark Neuman, an outstanding British expert on international security and disarmament, who arranged for her to travel to New York to focus on her lobbying activities at the United Nations.
 The invitation specifically asked her to join Amnesty’s lobbying delegation in New York to lobby government delegates at the First Committee of UN General Assembly on the proposal for an international Arms Trade Treaty, stating that “this request follows the excellent work you did for us in Cairo in helping to make the Control Arms campaign workshop such a success.”
 Widad was asked to accept the designation of “Amnesty International First Committee Lobbyist for an Arms Trade Treaty.”
 In a statement in October 2006, Mr. Neuman stressed that thanks to Widad’s background, knowledge and skills, she “has been able to act as one of our principal lobbyists,” and in this capacity “she has succeeded in obtaining excellent insights and making substantial impact on their understanding of our case and their thinking on the issue.”

 This is how her professional expertise was rewarded.
-Her direct and indirect efforts influenced policy decisions both in individual countries and at the global level.
-She has been recognized by her colleagues as someone who led by influence.
-These experiences honed her skills, preparing her to co-found Defend International – an NGO devoted to respond to grave violations of human rights; monitor the implementation of preventive measures that are designed to end impunity for the perpetrators of these crimes; conduct medical research that may either directly or indirectly improve the health standard of communities; and to promote peace and democracy through cultural relations and diplomacy.
+Her efforts influenced policy decisions both in individual countries and at the global level.
+She has been recognised by her colleagues as someone who led by influence.
+These experiences honed her skills, preparing her to co-found Defend International – an NGO devoted to respond to grave violations of human rights; monitor the implementation of preventive measures that are designed to end impunity for the perpetrators of these crimes; conduct research that may directly or indirectly improve the health standard of communities; and to promote peace and democracy through cultural relations and diplomacy.

 Achievements and Innovative Initiatives